Originally published on 7/7/21, Updated on 5/22/23

 So while our HR community might find it exciting to have a sea of options, employees may disengage or worse, choose blindly and move on.
 In fact, 52% of employees agree that choosing a health plan is stressful, and nearly half (46%) are doubtful they’ve selected a medical benefits plan that delivers coverage at the lowest cost.
 In addition, 91% of employees choose the same health plan each year—yikes!

 The good news is that folks want to prioritize their finances.
-A recent study found that six in 10 Americans agree that living through the pandemic has made younger generations smarter and more informed about their financial wellbeing.
+Studies show that six in 10 Americans agree that living through the pandemic has made younger generations smarter and more informed about their financial well-being.
 The bad news is that this equates to more stress, as the average millennial worries about money six times per day.

 1. Reframe how you talk about open enrollment